redpesk-common/canbus-core-binding-rs/BENCHMARKS.md

 ### 7.1 `sockcan_data`

-- `CanBmcData` construction (with/without allocation, once APIs allow it)
+- `CanBcmData` construction (with/without allocation, once APIs allow it)
 - `serde_json` encode/decode for API payload types used frequently
 - conversion helpers in `sockcan-data/src/utils.rs` (if they are pure and stable)